Estonia says three Russian fighter jets entered its airspace in 'brazen' incursion

 Italian Air Force F-35 fighter jets, currently deployed as part of the NATO Baltic Air Policing Mission, responded to the incident, according to the statement.

-In a post on social media, NATO spokesperson Allison Hart described the incident as “another example of reckless Russian behavior and NATO’s ability to respond.”
+In a post on social media, Hart described the incident as “another example of reckless Russian behavior and NATO’s ability to respond.”

 NATO fighter jets scramble hundreds of times most years to intercept aircraft, many of them Russian warplanes in northwest Europe flying too close to the airspace of its member countries, but it’s rarer for planes to cross the boundary.